blndgs/protocol_registry/README.md

 - Retrieval of protocol operations based on protocol name and action
 - Generation of calldata for specific operations
 - Extensible design to accommodate new protocols and actions
+- Whitelisted token support for each blockchain network

 ## Installation